shmel4k/LKM/README.md

 # LKM
-kernel module to store message queue
+Linux kernel module to store message queue

 This is a kernel module.
 The programm keeps a queue of messages in memory, writes and reads messages into the queue by a request from the user space.